Using the 74HC595 shift register: You can instantly increase your outputs by 8. For more, just daisy chain extra chips, on the same SPI interface.

 Also note that in that instructable there is a statement that holding the latch pin low disables the output - rubbish, it does not - all it does is "not update the output" - there is no disabling.

-The control pin OE disables the output (see here for information on OE).
+The control pin OE disables the output.
 The actual operation is that a rising edge on the Latch pin clocks the data to the output.

 Warning: Do not believe everything (anything?) in that instructable.